Aurelius3000/barrelbook-legal/TERMS_OF_SERVICE.md

 - Scrape or harvest data from other users
 - Use the App to promote excessive alcohol consumption
 - Resell or commercialize the App's features
-- Upload inappropriate or offensive content
+- Upload infringing, offensive, or unlawful content

 ## 6. Intellectual Property